raynamharris/DataForTACCCourse/README.md

 This subdirectory contains some tiny .fastq files and three scripts.

-wc_reads.cmds is the list of commands to be executed on TACC that will count the number of reads in each file. wc_reads.slurm is the batch script that will execute the commands on stampede .wc_reads.sh is a shell script that I hid from easy access because I think the for loop I used is a little above the scope and I don't want to intruce it write off the bat, but will save that till later in the course.
+- wc_reads.cmds is the list of commands to be executed on TACC that will count the number of reads in each file.
+- wc_reads.slurm is the batch script that will execute the commands on stampede
+- .wc_reads.sh is a shell script that I hid from easy access because I think the for loop I used is a little above the scope and I don't want to intruce it write off the bat, but will save that till later in the course.

 ### wc_reads_better

 Basically, really early on I want to introduce students to some data managment tools.

-Here, I've add some ogranization with bin, data, and results directories.
-The scripts are stored in bin, the data are in data, and the results folder will be populated automatically using the lines of code at the .slurm file
+Here, I've add some organization with sub-directories.

+- The scripts are stored in bin/
+- The data are stored in data/
+- The results/ will be populated automatically using the lines of code at the .slurm file.
+I've used variables to name results sub-directories with the job name and job number so that all results are stored with unique identifies for good record keeping.

+## Feedback Welcome

+I'm always looking for better ways of doing things, especially when it comes to data management, so feel free to make suggestions for imporvement.